-PROCE DURE/ METHOD CONDITIONS OF USE NDITIONS OF USE Animal age Operator Anaesthetic Analgesic Castration Elastration/ Rubber ring 1st week of life only Competent stock person Clamp/ bloodless Up to 3 months Competent stock person en the animal is over 3 months of age or ere any methods other than above are used With With Tail Docking Rubber Ring 1st week of life Competent stock person Hot iron/clamp Up to 2 months Competent stock person With Surgical/other Any age Vet Only With With Dehorning and disbudding Trimming of insensitive tip of an in-growing horn Any age Competent stock person All other cases Any age Vet Only With With
+PROCEDURE/ METHOD CONDITIONS OF USE Animal age Operator Anaesthetic Analgesic Castration Elastration/ Rubber ring 1st week of life only Competent stock person Clamp/ bloodless Up to 3 months Competent stock person When the animal is over 3 where any methods other Vet Only With With Tail Docking Rubber Ring 1st week of life Competent stock person Hot iron/clamp Up to 2 months Competent stock person With Surgical/other Any age Vet Only With With Dehorning and disbudding Trimming of insensitive tip of an in-growing horn Any age Competent stock person All other cases Any age Vet Only With With

-There must be sufficient tail to cover the vulva or the anus.
+\ There must be sufficient tail to cover the vulva or the anus.
 Any shorter must only be in the case of emergency, disease or injury following consultation with a vet (and administration of anaesthetic).

-Under the Veterinary Surgeons Act 1966 (as amended), only a veterinary surgeon may de-horn or disbud a sheep, apart from trimming the insensitive tip of an ingrowing horn, which if left untreated could cause pain or distress.
+\\ Under the Veterinary Surgeons Act 1966 (as amended), only a veterinary surgeon may de-horn or disbud a sheep, apart from trimming the insensitive tip of an ingrowing horn, which if left untreated could cause pain or distress.